 How Much Do you Tip a Porter on a Disney Cruise?

-You should also tip people who assist you with your luggage, whether they’re unloading your bags from a bus or bringing them to your stateroom.
-It’s up to you how much you tip.
+You should also tip people who assist you with your luggage, such as those unloading your bags from a bus or taking them onto the ship.
+It's up to you how much you tip — most folks seem to do around $1-$2 per bag, though I know some who prefer to do a flat rate of around $5-$10 (or more if you have a large group or a ton of luggage).

 Should you Tip the Tour Guides on Port Adventures?